ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 **GitHub Privacy Statement:**
 https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement

-Those services are governed by their own terms and privacy policies.

-Their independent collection and processing practices are outside the scope of this Privacy Policy.
+These providers may process information as necessary to provide their respective services, subject to the applicable arrangement and their own terms and privacy notices.

 ## 13. International Processing